AURASeg: Attention-Guided Upsampling with Residual-Assisted Boundary Refinement for Drivable-Area Segmentation: Abstract

 \section{Abstract}

-{Free space ground segmentation is essential to navigate robots and autonomous vehicles, recognize drivable zones, and traverse efficiently.
-Fine-grained features remain challenging for existing segmentation models, particularly for robots in indoor and structured environments.
+Free space ground segmentation is essential to navigate autonomous robots, recognize drivable zones, and traverse efficiently.
+Fine-grained features remain challenging for existing segmentation models, particularly for robots in indoor, outdoor and road-scene environments.
 These difficulties arise from ineffective multi-scale processing, suboptimal boundary refinement, and limited feature representation.
-In order to overcome these limitations, we propose Attention-Guided Upsampling with Residual Boundary-Assistive Refinement (AURASeg), a ground-plane semantic segmentation model that maintains high segmentation accuracy while improving border precision.
-Our method uses CSPDarknet backbone by adding a Residual Border Refinement Module (RBRM) for accurate edge delineation and an Attention Progressive Upsampling Decoder (APUD) for strong feature integration.
-We also incorporate a lightweight Atrous Spatial Pyramid Pooling (ASPP-Lite) module to ensure multi-scale context extraction without compromising real-time performance.
-The proposed model beats benchmark segmentation architectures in mIoU and F1 metrics when tested on the Ground Mobile Robot Perception (GMRP) Dataset and a custom Gazebo indoor dataset.
-Our approach achieves an improvement in mean Intersection-over-Union (mIoU) of +1.26\% and segmentation precision of +1.65\% compared to state-of-the-art models.
-These results show that our technique is feasible for autonomous perception in both indoor and outdoor environments, enabling precise border refinement with minimal effect on inference speed.}
+To address this, we propose Attention-guided Upsampling with Residual-Assistive Boundary Refinement (AURASeg), a ground-plane drivable area segmentation framework designed to improve boundary precision while preserving strong region accuracy under edge-deployment constraints.
+Built on ResNet backbone, we propose (i) a Residual Boundary Refinement Module (RBRM) that enhances edge delineation through boundary-assistive feature refinement, and (ii) Attention Progressive Upsampling Decoder (APUD) blocks that fuse multi-level features using residual fusion of attention modules; additionally, we integrate (iii) a lightweight ASPPLite module to capture multi-scale context with minimal overhead.
+Extensive experiments on CARL-D, the Ground Mobile Robot Perception (GMRPD) dataset, and a custom Gazebo indoor dataset show that AURASeg consistently outperforms strong baselines, with notable gains in boundary metrics.
+Finally, we demonstrate on-device deployment on a Jetson Nano powered Kobuki TurtleBot, validating practical edge-inference feasibility.
+Code will be made publicly available.